-ene

 The suffix -ene is used in organic chemistry to form names of organic compounds where the -C=C- group has been attributed the highest priority according to the rules of organic nomenclature.
 Sometimes a number between hyphens is inserted before it to say that the double bond is between that atom and the atom with the next number up.
-This suffix comes from the end of the word ethylene, which is the simplest alkene.
-The final "-e" disappears if it comes before by a suffix that starts with a vowel, e.g. "-enal", which is a compound that contains both a -C=C- bond and an aldehyde functional group.
+This suffix is taken from the end of the word ethylene, which is the simplest alkene.
+The final "-e" disappears if it is followed by a suffix that starts with a vowel, e.g. "-enal" which is a compound that contains both a -C=C- bond and an aldehyde functional group.
 If the other suffix starts with a consonant or "y", the final "-e" remains, e.g. "-enediyne" (which has the "-ene" suffix and also the "-yne" suffix, for a compound with a double bond and two triple bonds.)

-Usage

 A Greek number prefix before the "-ene" indicates how many double bonds there are in the compound, e.g. butadiene.

-The suffix is defined from an ene reaction.
+Stereochemistry

+Since alkenes containing two different groups on each side of the -C=C- double bond can exhibit geometric isomerism, alkenes often contain the prefixes "cis-" and "trans-," or more formally, "(E)-" and "(Z)-."

+Inorganic Chemistry

-The suffix "-ene" is also used in inorganic chemistry to indicate a one-atom thick two-dimensional layer of atoms, as in graphene, silicene, stanene, borophene, xenzophene, and germanene.
+The suffix "-ene" is also used in inorganic chemistry to indicate a one-atom thick two-dimensional layer of atoms—known as a "Xene"—as in graphene, silicene, stanene, borophene, and germanene.